 2023 ASET Advocates Panel Members

 James is Head of Careers and Employability at the University of Kent.
 An ASET Trustee from 2014 to 2018, and Vice Chair from 2015, James initiated ASET Regional Hubs which have since become a key benefit to members, particularly when services moved online due to COVID-19.

 Carrie de Silva

 Carrie is Professor of Real Estate Practice Law at the Royal Agricultural University, having retired from her role as a Principal Lecturer in Law and Taxation at Harper Adams University.
-An ASET Trustee from 2006 to 2010, Carrie has been key to the development of the ASET Good Practice Guide for Health and Safety for Student Placements and leads on the delivery of our Risk Assessment and Due Diligence Workshop.
+An ASET Trustee from 2006 to 2010, Carrie has been key to the development of the ASET Good Practice Guide for Health and Safety for Student Placements and leads on the delivery of our workshop : Managing Health, Safety and Welfare for Student Placements (HSWP)

 Professor Colin Turner

 Colin is Executive Dean of Faculty of Computing, Engineering & the Built Environment at Ulster University.
-An ASET from 2013 to 2019, he is also a National Teaching Fellow and current President of the Engineering Professors’ Council.
+An ASET Trustee from 2013 to 2019, he is also a National Teaching Fellow and a former President of the Engineering Professors’ Council.